 York’s active travel scene is changing - watch this space to find out how you can get involved in shaping the future of walking, cycling and active travel in York.

-Active Travel measures 2021-23
+Active Travel measures 2021 to 2023

 All schemes which impact on residents and businesses will be subject to public consultation prior to progressing the scheme.
 By using the consultation to develop high quality cycle routes, we can encourage more people to walk and cycle as part of their everyday travel in the city.